MadhavanAnanthan/dsa-concepts-and-practices/Mission - 2025/Java-Knowledge-Base/foundation/Multithreading & Concurrency/Ch1-Multithreading-concepts.md

 - It uses a shared **monitor lock (via the class object)** to ensure thread-safe access.
 - **`synchronized` blocks** manage mutual exclusion.
 - **`wait()` and `notify()`** methods facilitate **inter-thread communication**, allowing one thread to wait for a condition while another signals when the condition is met.
+- `join()` used to inform to main thread to wait till the thread execution finishes.
+Ex- thread1.join() - main thread will wait to complete thread1.

 This example helps visualize how threads can coordinate with each other to produce a desired and predictable behavior in concurrent environments.